 As online and offline commerce are getting closer to each other and customers schedules are getting more and more crowded, pick up lockers seem to become more useful and popular.
+Ever asked yourself – how do pickup lockers work?

 What is a Pick Up Locker?

 First off – what is a pick up locker?
 Simply put it is an area of lockers where retailers can drop off merchandise and customers can pick it up.
-Amazon has been a pioneer in this field, with Amazon Lockers opening up the gates to a new type of fulfillment.
+Amazon has been a pioneer in this field, with Amazon Lockers opening up the gates to a new type of fulfilment.

 The pick up lockers work by assigning a specific location to packages and sending pick up codes to customers.
-The customers can than go to their designated pick up location, enter the security code and grab their packages.
+The customers can then go to their designated pick up location, enter the security code and grab their packages.

 After Amazon has built their first experimental pick up lockers, others soon followed.